 (2) A searcher conducting a search of a person must inform the person of the person’s right under regulation 16(1) and comply with the request made where that right is exercised.

-16. Witnesses to a search
+16. Witnesses to search

 (1) A person who is about to be searched may request that another person, other than a person who is known to have a criminal record, who is then at the centre be present during the search.